EUDAT-B2HANDLE/PYHANDLE/docs/source/pyhandleclientdb.rst

    The current version of the library supports MySQL database.

 .. important::
-   For the Db client there is no read-only mode.
+   The DB client does not provide a read-only mode.
 All operations require authentication.

 Instantiation
 =============